rakmaster/vue-cmi/README.md

 After install add this to your main.js:

-import VueCli from 'vue-cli'
+import VueCmi from 'vue-cmi'

-Vue.use(VueCli)
+Vue.use(VueCmi)

 ## Usage